 Iron supplements play an important role in pregnancy, especially for women who are iron deficient.
-During pregnancy, the heart works harder in order to provide adequate nourishment to the fetus.
-As such, the body increases its blood volume by 30-50%.1 Due to this increase in blood volume, it is important for pregnant women to also increase their intake of iron.
-This might lead you to ask the question on how to treat iron deficiency naturally during pregnancy.
+During pregnancy, the heart works harder to provide adequate nourishment to the fetus.
+As such, the body increases its blood volume by 30% to 50%.1 Due to this increase in blood volume, it is important for pregnant women to also increase their intake of iron.
+This might lead you to ask how to naturally treat iron deficiency during pregnancy.

-Iron deficiency leads to low hemoglobin levels, which can be dangerous to mom and baby.
-At the start and towards the end of pregnancy, hemoglobin levels above 11 grams per deciliter are considered to be normal.
+Iron deficiency leads to low hemoglobin levels, which can be dangerous to you and your baby.
+At the start and toward the end of pregnancy, hemoglobin levels above 11 grams per deciliter are considered to be normal.
 Between three and six months of pregnancy, a small drop to 10.5 grams per deciliter is also considered to be normal.2

 Symptoms of iron deficiency during pregnancy may include the following:1